hasura/graphql-engine/docs/graphql/cloud/getting-started/index.rst

 - :ref:`Database modelling <schema>`: Learn how to model your database schema, as well as how to extend it.
 - :ref:`Querying data <queries>`: Use GraphQL queries to query data from your GraphQL API.
-- :ref:`Inserting data <mutations>`: Use GraphQL mutations to insert data into your GraphQL API using.
+- :ref:`Inserting data <mutations>`: Use GraphQL mutations to insert data into your GraphQL API.

 Business logic
 ^^^^^^^^^^^^^^